01 of 03

 This is a trick that should be performed quickly.
 You don't want spectators to get a long view of the situation and think about it.
 Simply cause the pencil to "stick" to your hand and then drop it and you're done.
 Spectators may ask you to perform it again, but if you want to protect the secret and prevent them from figuring it out, you'll need to decline.
 This trick can't withstand a lot of examination.

 In this version, you can let go of your hand and the pencil still stays in place.
-In fact, this second effect is often performed in conjunction with this one.
+This second effect is often performed in conjunction with this one.
 You perform this trick by grabbing your wrist and using your finger to hold the pencil.
-And then you expose the trick by showing how your finger is actually holding the pencil in place to apparently defy gravity.
+And then you expose the trick by showing how your finger is holding the pencil in place to defy gravity.

 In the second phase, you set up the second pencil with your watch as taught in version 2, and then grab your wrist to cause the pencil to stick to your hand.
 Watch the amazement in spectators' faces when you release your hand from your wrist and the pencil stays in place.